Patient Safety

 Clinical Governance

-At Evolution Healthcare we strive for an environment which fosters excellence in clinical care.
+At Healthe Care we strive for an environment which fosters excellence in clinical care.
 Accordingly, our Clinical Governance framework ensures our hospitals are accountable for the quality of our service and the standards of care provided.
 Processes and best practice are promoted and reviewed through the Medical Advisory Committees (MAC) at each of our hospitals.
 These committees support us and our practitioners holding clinical performance standards.

-Each MAC acts as a consultative and advisory body to the hospital’s General Manager, supporting the General Manager in overseeing medical and clinical standards within the hospital by ensuring an environment of best practice and a positive workplace culture that reflects the mission and values of Evolution Healthcare.
+Each MAC acts as a consultative and advisory body to the hospital’s Regional CEO, supporting the Regional CEO in overseeing medical and clinical standards within the hospital by ensuring an environment of best practice and a positive workplace culture that reflects the mission and values of Healthe Care.

-The MACs are the formal organisational structure through which the collective views of the credentialed medical practitioners of the hospital shall be formulated and communicated.
+The MACs are the formal organisation structure through which the collective views of the credentialed medical practitioners of the hospital shall be formulated and communicated.

 Clinical Governance also includes regular reviews of clinical and health data.
 Mortality and morbidity reviews are held quarterly.